In this section:

 EBSAs cover many different types of marine ecosystems in different regions: they encompass areas that have been shown to hold the greatest richness of species and productivity, possess rare or endemic species, or are home to unique communities of fauna and flora.

-To date, there are more than 321 EBSAs described around the world.
+To date, there are 338 EBSAs described around the world.
 They occur in all regions of the planet from the poles to the equator, and in all water depths from the coast to the deep ocean.
 They can be found in national waters, span territorial boundaries, lie partially or wholly within areas beyond national jurisdiction, and can even overlap each other.
 There is no minimum or maximum size for an EBSA, they can be small or cover vast expanses of the ocean.

 The flexibility of the EBSA approach reflects the dynamic and complex nature of the marine environment.
 For example, an EBSA can be based around a single static feature, such as a seamount, or a collection of similar features, such as a chain of seamounts, where interconnectivity between the individual seamounts is critical for the overall health and survival of the local ecosystem.
 EBSAs may also contain a variety of seafloor features over a range of water depths that collectively provide important habitat for marine communities.